 Revenue and cost of revenue is the only discrete financial information the Company prepares for its segments.
 Other financial results or assets are not separated by segment.

-Operating segments do not sell products to each other, and accordingly, there is no inter-segment revenue to be reported.
+There were no material sales between operating segments, and accordingly, no inter-segment revenue has been reported.

 Product and service revenue and long-lived assets classified by significant country were as follows (in thousands):